kata-containers/kata-containers/Developer-Guide.md

 $ cd $GOPATH/src/github.com/kata-containers/osbuilder/rootfs-builder
 $ script -fec 'sudo -E GOPATH=$GOPATH AGENT_INIT=yes USE_DOCKER=true SECCOMP=no ./rootfs.sh ${distro}'
 ```
-`AGENT_INIT` controls if the guest image uses kata agent as the guest `init` process.
+`AGENT_INIT` controls if the guest image uses the Kata agent as the guest `init` process.
 When you create an initrd image,
 always set `AGENT_INIT` to `yes`.
 By default `seccomp` packages are not included in the initrd image.
 Set `SECCOMP` to `yes` to include them.

 You MUST choose one of `alpine`, `centos`, `clearlinux`, `euleros`, and `fedora` for `${distro}`.